LukasRH/SpotCord/README.md

 Next thing you are gonna need an Spotify app, and spotify them self have been so kind to describe how to do that [here](https://developer.spotify.com/documentation/general/guides/app-settings/).
 They are gonna ask you for a website and a redirect URI, just what ever for the website or nothing at all, and for the URI use `http://localhost/`.
 Later we are gonna use the Client ID and Secret, so write that down.

-### Local Installation
-To run the bot it requires you to have Python 3.6+ installed.
 Clone the code using git:
 ```text
 git clone https://github.com/LukasRH/SpotCord.git